shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/tile-entities.md

 - Have a private `int count` field which will store the value of the counter.
 - Override the `writeToNBT` and `readFromNBT` methods so Minecraft is able to properly save and load it from the disk.
 - Provide `getCount`, `incrementCount`, and `decrementCount` methods for accessing and modifying the value of the field.

+Additionally, in the `incrementCount` and `decrementCount` methods, we call the `markDirty` method from the Vanilla `TilEntity` class.
+This method call tells Mincraft that our TE has changed since it was last saved to disk and therefore must be re-saved.

 ### The NBT (Named Binary Tag) Format